 Segregation of Swarf

-Material Separation: Segregate swarf by material type (e.g., steel, aluminium, brass) to facilitate recycling and reduce contamination.
+Material Separation: Segregate swarf by material type and grade (e.g., steel, aluminium, brass) to facilitate recycling, reduce contamination and improve the value (e.g. cost per tonne).

 Efficient Collection Systems